wearefuturegov/Outpost-Platform/create-roadmap/roadmap-template.md

     %% 4 Improve Outpost
-    ImproveOutpost([Make Outpost a better, easier to use product]):::ImproveOutpost
+    ImproveOutpost([Make Outpost a better, easier<br />to use product]):::ImproveOutpost

     %% 4.x Improve Outpost - second level
-    OutpostEfficientAndIntuitive([Outpost is more efficient and intuitive to use]):::ImproveOutpostLv2 NecessaryInformationInServiceListings([Service listings contain all the necessary information for someone to understand what it is, who it's for, and how it's run]):::ImproveOutpostLv2
+    OutpostEfficientAndIntuitive([Outpost is more efficient and<br />intuitive to use]):::ImproveOutpostLv2
+    NecessaryInformationInServiceListings([Service listings contain all<br />the necessary information for<br />someone to understand what it<br />is, who it's for, and how<br />it's run]):::ImproveOutpostLv2
     OrganisationsMoreDetailed([Organisations contain more detail]):::ImproveOutpostLv2
-    ServiceListingsAccessible([Service listings are more accessible and easy to read]):::ImproveOutpostLv2 Quirks([Fixing quirks]):::ImproveOutpostLv2
+    ServiceListingsAccessible([Service listings are more<br />accessible and easy to read]):::ImproveOutpostLv2
+    Quirks([Fixing quirks]):::ImproveOutpostLv2

     %% 4.x.x Improve Outpost - third level